 Women for Conservation and ProAves have been partnering for over 10 years with rural women in the Sierra Nevada de Santa Marta to promote community conservation initiatives.
 In addition to facilitating opportunities for sustainable livelihoods, we provide women with training to protect endangered species and contribute to the monitoring of biodiversity in the area.
 A part of our holistic approach, we also facilitate access to family planning workshops and resources, including to sex education, contraceptive implants and tubectomies.

-Since 2019, 1513 women, girls and boys in the Santa Marta region have benefited from our programs centered around environmental education, family planning, and sustainable livelihoods.
+Since 2019, 1513 women, girls and boys in the Sierra Nevada de Santa Marta region have benefited from our programs centered around environmental education, family planning, and sustainable livelihoods.

 Thanks to the success of these projects, Kelly Julio Donado, Coordinator of Women for Conservation in the Sierra Nevada, received an award from the Mayor’s Office of Santa Marta on International Women’s Day for her leadership and contributions to the defense of women’s rights in her community.